 The faith basis of Quaker work in Britain is further strengthened by the fact that, in many different ways, forced migration has emerged as a 'tested concern'.
 A Quaker concern is more than just a personal worry, or a feeling of righteous anger.
 It is "a special inward calling to carry out a particular service…characterised by a feeling of having been directly called by God and by an imperative to act" (Quaker faith & practice 13.2).

-The British representative body for Quakers, Meeting for Sufferings, has been sent a number of minutes of concern from area meetings over recent years, and has responded by instructing Quaker Peace & Social Witness to develop a coordinated programme to address those concerns.
+The British representative body for Quakers, Meeting for Sufferings, has been sent a number of minutes of concern from area meetings over recent years, and has responded by encouraging Quaker Peace & Social Witness to develop a coordinated programme to address those concerns.

 Sanctuary as faith practice